-"Catch of the day" is a specialty in San Diego, where the fish you eat today was probably swimming in the sea last night.
-The accessibility of the ocean and large local fishing fleet means restaurants of all kinds can offer an extensive selection of seafood, shellfish, and local or flown-in-fresh fish of all kinds.
+San Diego is a seafood capital with fresh and fabulous coastal cuisine.
+The local chefs have a wealth of treasures from the sea to choose from right in their backyard.
+Such accessibility to the ocean and our large local fishing fleet means restaurants of all kinds can offer an extensive selection of seafood, shellfish, and fresh fish of all kinds.

 What could be better than great seafood and a view of the Pacific Ocean?
-Here are a few to try if you're looking for view that rivals the cuisine.
+Try these restaurants if you're looking for a view that rivals the cuisine.

 Set on stilts and extending out over San Diego Bay with views of the city skyline and Coronado Island, Island Prime serves premier seafood and steaks in a retro, yet sophisticated menu, along with an extensive wine list.
 The C Level Lounge offers the same great views with a more casual menu and setting.

-With its three-level dining overlooking La Jolla Cove, George's at the Cove offers three times the view.
+With its three-level dining overlooking gorgeous La Jolla Cove, George's at the Cove offers three times the view.
 Whether you choose upscale dining in the lower level or the casual bistro menu in the middle and upper level, you're assured of fresh ocean catch served with locally grown produce in an innovative contemporary style.

 Fresh seafood and spectacular panoramic views of San Diego Bay distinguish this restaurant at the Manchester Grand Hyatt San Diego.
 Don't miss their signature crab cakes, artful and creative sushi rolls, and plates of delicately sliced fresh sashimi.
 For a special treat, take advantage of the Chef's Table, located in the state-of-the-art exhibition kitchen with floor-to-ceiling windows.